CDS MCQs Geography – (with Solutions & Detailed Explanations)

 Answer: b) 3.3 million sq km

 Q15.
-Blue Mountain peak is located in:
+Where is the Blue Mountain peak situated?

 a) Tamil Nadu